H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 ## TODO Features

 - [ ] Custom Monitoring Integration with Kubernetes ecosystems, such as Grafana, etc. at the top level

+> [!NOTE]
+> Additional features will be added later as my primary focus is on using this with the Fiber framework.

 - [ ] Translate to any language

 > [!NOTE]